 1111 Rusk – Texaco Building

-Ms. Derby presented the application for the Downtown Living Chapter 380 Program and Historic Facade Preservation Program (the “Programs”) from Provident Realty Advisors, Inc. (the “Developer”), for redevelopment of the 1111 Rusk Texas Company/Texaco building into approximately 323 luxury apartment units with parking and retail space.
+Ms. Derby presented the application for the TIRZ #3 Downtown Living Program and Historic Facade Preservation Program (the “Programs”) from Provident Realty Advisors, Inc. (the “Developer”), for redevelopment of the 1111 Rusk Texas Company/Texaco building into approximately 323 luxury apartment units with parking and retail space.

-Following discussion, Director Flowers moved that the Board approve the application subject to compliance with the staff design guidelines, as determined by the Executive Director; and to authorize execution by the Chair and appropriate officers of the Authority of the appropriate agreements in accordance with the Programs and term sheet previously approved for the project.
+Following discussion, Director Flowers moved that the Board approve funding in an amount not to exceed $12.1M, (i) draft an agreement according to the terms and conditions set forth in the prior approved Letter of Intent and (ii) subject to continuous compliance with the Programs guidelines, and (iii) authorize execution of the appropriate agreements by the Chair and appropriate officers of the Authority.
 Director Mandel seconded the motion and it passed unanimously.

 Block 334

-Ms. Derby presented the application for the Downtown Living Chapter 380 Program (the “Chapter 380 Program”) from Alliance Realty Partners, LLC. for a midrise multifamily residential development.
-She stated that the Economic Development Committee had reviewed the application and recommended funding not to exceed $3,105,000 which is the equivalent of $15,000 per unit up to a maximum of 15 years.
+Ms. Derby presented the application for the TIRZ #3 Downtown Living Program (the “DLP”) from Alliance Realty Partners, LLC. for a midrise multifamily residential development.
+She stated that the Economic Development Committee had reviewed the application and recommended funding in accordance with DLP

-Following discussion, Director Keyser moved that the Board approve the application and request in an amount not to exceed $3,105,000 subject to the requirements of the Chapter 380 Program.
+Following discussion, Director Keyser moved that the Board approve funding as outlined in the DLP, and (ii) subject to continuous compliance with the Programs guidelines, and (iii) authorize execution of the agreement by the Chair and appropriate officers of the Authority.
 Director Flowers seconded the motion and it passed by unanimous vote.

 HOUSTON DOWNTOWN MANAGEMENT DISTRICT